CGS Fund/DGE Alumni

 Enhance Student Life

-Within CGS, a variety of student interest groups encompass everything from world affairs to the relationship between film and philosophy.
-Gifts to the CGS Fund support these interest groups by subsidizing forums, study groups, research projects, dinners, and other activities that enhance student life at the College and encourage faculty-student interaction.
+Gifts to the CGS Fund support these interest groups by subsidizing forums, study groups, research projects, food and beverages for key community events, and other activities that enhance student life at the College and encourage faculty-student interaction.